© Llay/Rossett Parish 2023

 Information

 You will find on this page information or links to information for this Parish.
-From AGM or PAC minutes or agenda PDF’s to download
+From AGM, PAC minutes or agenda PDF’s and old copies of bulletin insert news letters to download.

 PAC History